 Primarily, groundwater is naturally recharged through precipitation.
 When rain falls, some of the water runs off along drains, creeks, or rivers, as surface water, while the rest infiltrates the soil and moves downward under the influence of gravity, percolating into unsaturated or saturated aquifers (Jang et al., 2013).
 The capacity for recharge is therefore predicated on the occurrence of factors that allow for water seepage into subsurface aquifers where they can be stored and exploited.

 (Jang et al., 2013) suggests natural and anthropogenic factors that may influence the potential for groundwater recharge.
-These include natural factors such as hydraulic conductivity, litho-logy and surficial geology, lineaments, drainage, slope analysis, historic rainfall data and aquifer boundary conditions (Shuster et al., 2007; Yeh et al., 2009; Chenini et al., 2010).
+These include natural factors such as hydraulic conductivity, lithology and surficial geology, lineaments, drainage, slope analysis, historic rainfall data and aquifer boundary conditions (Shuster et al., 2007; Yeh et al., 2009; Chenini et al., 2010).
 Anthropogenic factors such as land use and land cover, while important are not intrinsic properties of the surface and subsurface rocks affecting infiltration and percolation of water into aquifers.

 An in-depth understanding and quantification of groundwater recharge is problematic since recharge is highly variable both spatially and temporally.
 Consequently, several methods have been developed to attempt this endeavor.
 According to (Zomlot et al., 2015) and several references cited therein, although several approaches for estimating recharge exists, uncertainty remains a significant challenge in recharge estimation.
 Groundwater recharge is a non-linear function influenced by factors such as hydrometeorology, land use, soil texture, slope, and the physical properties of aquifers (Zomlot et al., 2015), and as a result, there has been an increasing focus on developing methods that account for the spatial-temporal variability of recharge in groundwater modeling.
 Of these methods, those dealing with the natural factors intrinsic to the earth layers above the aquifer are of interest to this research.